-The K-ZE will go on sale in China later this year and will also make its way to India, although there’s no official word so far.
-The K-ZE sits below the Zoe and is based on the CMF-A platform seen on the Kwid.
-The promised range is 250km on the New European Driving Cycle (NEDC).
+The K-ZE will go on sale in China later this year and will also make its way to India, although there’s no official word about this, so far.
+The K-ZE sits below the Zoe and is based on the CMF –a platform seen on the Kwid.
+The promised range of the K-ZE is 250km on the New European Driving Cycle (NEDC).

 Also see: New Renault Kwid K-ZE EV revealed

 Conceived as an all-electric car from the start, the Zoe launched in 2012 and has had a few updates, so far.
 Today, it promises a range of 400km (NEDC).
-Renault India has already begun testing the car here, and it will be brought here as an import.
+Renault India has already begun testing the car here, and it will be brought into the country as an import.

-Also see: 2018 Nissan Leaf review, test drive
+Also see: 2018 Renault Zoe e-Sport review, test drive

 Tata Altroz EV

 Tata displayed this EV concept at the Geneva motor show this year and is at work on its development.
-It is likely to take a while to hit showrooms.
-While Tata did not reveal all the technical details, it did state the EV will have a range of 250-300km and fast-charge capability with 80 percent charge in 1hr.
+The all-electric version of the Tata Altroz is likely to take a while to hit showrooms.
+While Tata did not reveal all the technical details, it did state that the EV will have a 250-300km expected range and fast-charge capability with 80 percent charge in 1hr.

 Also see: Tata Altroz EV unlikely to be priced under Rs 10 lakh

 Having already brought in its XC90 plug-in hybrid, Volvo will follow up with the plug-in version of the XC60.
-Just like its elder sibling, the smaller XC60 will offer a similar all-electric range of upto 40km.
-Volvo will also follow this up with two more plug-in hybrids – the S90 sedan and the XC40 SUV.
-All three will launch next year.
+Just like its elder sibling, the smaller XC60 will offer a similar all-electric range of up to 40km.
+Volvo will also follow this up with two more plug-in hybrids – the S90 sedan and the XC40 SUV – and all three will launch next year.